*** O'ZBEK TILI * UZBEK LANGUAGE ***

 The use of bo'lmoq in the past tense indicates that a change of state has occurred, which may or may not be still relevant at present time:

-Bugun kichli shamol bo'ldi. – It was a little windy today.
+Bugun kuchli shamol bo'ldi. – There was a strong wind today.

 Soat necha bo’ldi? – What time is it?